freedomofpress/securedrop/docs/development/qubes_staging.rst

 machine, edit ``/etc/network/interfaces`` to update the ``address`` line with the machine's IP.

-``/etc/hosts`` on each host needs to be modified to include the hostname and IP for itself.
-On each host, add the IP and the hostname of the VM.
+Edit ``/etc/hosts`` on each host to include the hostname and IP for itself.
 Use ``sd-app`` and ``sd-mon``, omitting the ``-base`` suffix, since the cloned VMs will not have the suffix.